TACS: Taxonomy Adaptive Cross-Domain Semantic Segmentation

-\textbf{Partially Labeled/Oracle.} In Table \ref{tab:open_class}, Table \ref{tab:coarse_to_fine_class}, and Table \ref{tab:partially_overlapping_class}, under the open, coarse-to-fine, and partially-overlapping taxonomy setting, we report the partially labeled performance where inconsistent taxonomy classes are labeled in all the available target domain image samples, \ie $n^t=2975$.
-Compared with the few-shot performance, the partially labeled performance is further improved due to more labeled samples on the target domain being available.
+\textbf{Partially Labeled/Oracle.} In Table \ref{tab:open_class}, Table \ref{tab:coarse_to_fine_class}, and Table \ref{tab:partially_overlapping_class}, under the open, coarse-to-fine and implicitly-overlapping taxonomy settings, we report the partially labeled performance where inconsistent taxonomy classes are labeled in all the available target domain image samples, \ie $n^t=2975$.
+Compared to the few-shot performance, the partially labeled performance is further improved due to more labeled samples on the target domain being available.
 But there is still gap to the fully supervised oracle performance on the target domain.
-It shows that our proposed framework serves as a strong baseline for TADA, but still provides the potential to develop stronger algorithms for TADA.
+It shows that our method serves as a strong baseline, but still provides the potential to develop stronger algorithms for the TACS problem.

 \textbf{Effect of Few-shot Samples Number.} In order to analyze the effect of the number of few-shot samples in the target domain for the inconsistent taxonomy adaptation performance, we take the open taxonomy setting as the example, and show the performance change with different number of few-shot samples in Fig.~\ref{fig:samples}.
-It is shown that the inconsistent taxonomy class adaptation performance is improved, when more few-shot labeled samples are available, $n_t=10, 30, 60, 120, 2975$.
+It is shown that the inconsistent taxonomy class adaptation performance is improved, when more few-shot labeled samples are available.